A great visual merchandising resume is your first shot at showing off what you can do - and what you care about - to the people who matter.

 June 2019 – February 2021

-- Assisted in designing and executing floor plans for new collections, promotions, and seasonal events.
+- Helped design and set up floor plans for new collections, big promos, and seasonal events.

 Skills